The objectives and purposes of the Inland Valley Humane Society & SPCA are:

 With highly recognized investigative officers, IVHS answers the call of over 100 animals in need every day.
 With our community outreach programs we educate the public on local wildlife, proper pet care and how to be a responsible pet owner.
 Equally important is IVHS’s commitment to provide a mobile vaccination clinic, low-cost and no-cost spay and neuter programs for our communities.

 The doors to the Inland Valley Humane Society & S.P.C.A. are open to every animal in need.
-Because we are a “full access” shelter, no animal is ever turned away.
+Because we are a full access shelter, no stray animal from our community is ever turned away.
 Many other shelters, animal care facilities and sanctuaries define themselves as “no-kill” shelters.
 While we at the Inland Valley Humane Society & S.P.C.A. salute the work of animal welfare groups everywhere, we find the label of “no-kill” to be inaccurate.
 Organizations like these are better defined as “limited access” shelters because they have the option of turning away animals for health, behavior and in some instances cosmetic reasons.

 In order to comply with their idealistic arrangement, and maintain their public image, they have to restrict their intake of animals to only those that have the best chance of being adopted.
 We do not have such a luxury.
 As a full-access shelter, the Inland Valley Humane Society & S.P.C.A. takes in sick and injured animals and those that are not probable candidates for adoption.
 Every day dozens of pets that are no longer wanted are turned over to the caring hands of IVHS; every day we accept pets from people who are unable to care for them anymore; and every day our doors open for the dozens of stray animals that are lost, abandoned and homeless.
 At the core of the Inland Valley Humane Society & S.P.C.A. is our obligation to care for these animals.